Renewable Control Center

-Duke Energy's Renewable Energy Monitoring Center (REMC) in Charlotte, North Carolina, uses powerful and secure technology to monitor wind and solar power plants across the country.
+Duke Energy's Renewable Control Center (RCC) in Charlotte, North Carolina, uses powerful and secure technology to monitor wind and solar power plants across the country.
 Duke Energy entered the wind power business in 2007 and launched its commercial solar power business in 2009.
-The REMC provides critical monitoring services for all of Duke Energy Renewables' operating assets, which total more than 2,500 megawatts(MW).
+The RCC provides critical monitoring services for all of Duke Energy Renewables' operating assets, which total more than 2,500 megawatts(MW).

 As well as optimizing its own assets, the business offers on-the-ground operations and maintenance services to third-party renewables operators through Duke Energy Renewable Services.